 The profound natural beauty and cultural diversity Dorit experienced on her motorcycle/labyrinth-walking road trip convinced her to make a major decision; Brauer recently became a US citizen.
 Though it was a tough decision – she had to renounce her citizenship to Germany (not exactly an underdeveloped country from which one needs to flee) – Dorit says it was “life transforming.”

 “I feel I was gaining something.
 It was a formal commitment to be at home here.
 I could be anywhere, so why here, but it was a commitment to my life.”
 She explains the impact of the trip.
-“To see this huge, long country and how great it is…there was a sense of ‘this is my place and where I want to be.’”
+“To see this huge, vast country and how great it is…there was a sense of ‘this is my place and where I want to be.’”

 Dorit attributes her ability to seize each moment to “an awareness of the urgency of living,” first brought home by the death of her best friend at age 15.
 Reinforced by years in Israel “with Scud missiles falling in my backyard,” and a near fatal motorcycle wipeout, the idea that “any day might be our last day” is not conceptual for Dorit.
 “The more we become aware,” she says, “the more we realize to not take anything for granted.”